datosh/datosh.github.io/content/post/k8s_home_lab_2025_01/index.md

 source-controller-666dc49455-9drcc         1/1     Running   0          1m13s
 ```

-As we will learn in the next chapters, these controllers will watch for changes
+Each [controller](https://fluxcd.io/flux/components/) comes with it's own
-in their respective resources, and will apply the desired state to the cluster.
+custom resource definitions (CRDs), which we will explore in the next sections.

 We can also see that Flux has pushed two commits to our repository: